Deciding to start a garden can be daunting, but with the right planning and timeline, it can be the beginning of a lifetime passion.

 Every bountiful garden started out small, so do not expect yours to be immediately grand.
 No matter how tiny the garden is, it will still demand for your time and commitment.

-Choosing and planning what plants to grow can determine how much effort you need to devote to start a garden.
+Choosing and planning what plants or vegetables to grow can determine how much effort you need to devote to start a garden.
 For a vegetable garden, for example, you should think when to weed, water, feed, control pest, harvest and re-plant.
 You need to consider all of these in your gardening timeline.

 2. Know Your Zone